Computational-Plant-Science/plantit/plantit/front_end/src/assets/markdown/docs.md

 PlantIT can automatically copy input files from the [CyVerse Data Store](https://www.cyverse.org/data-store) (or any other iRODS instance) onto the file system in your deployment environment, then push output files back to the store after your workflow runs.
 To enable this behavior, add `from` and `to` sections to your configuration.

-The following workflow prints the contents of an input file and writes a message to an ouput file:
+The following workflow prints the contents of an input file and writes a message to an output file:

 ```yaml
 name: Hello File